No, Manually Milking yourself at the office is not as fun as it sounds!

 You know that scene in Grey’s Anatomy where Bailey hears one of her interns crying and immediately begins lactating?
 Welcome to the world of being a breast pumper!

 Keeping my breast-pumping sessions scheduled was a life saver.
-This way, my employer knew when I was going to be out of action for 15 minutes and I never forgot a session and was able to stick to my daily pump quota.
+This way, my employer knew when I was going to be out of action for 15 minutes.
+Plus I never forgot a session and was able to stick to my daily pump quota.

 I set alarms on my phone and made sure they somewhat aligned with my company’s tea and lunch breaks.